syntax-tm/AHK/README.md

 A collection of my AutoHotKey scripts that I use with various games/applications.

+## Features

+- Startup notification
+- Customized Tray menu (see below)
+- Disable Windows keys while in-game
+- Key bindings only active while in-game

+### Tray Menu

-All of the `*.ahk` scripts add the following items to the Tray menu.
+All of the `*.ahk` scripts add the following items to the Tray menu All of the `*.ahk` scripts add the following items to the Tray menu.

 - Launch Game